 Will my insurance or Medicaid pay for my marijuana?

-We encourage you to contact your your insurance provider or Medicaid official for an answer; however, we are not aware of any insurance providers that cover the costs of Medical Marijuana at present.
+We encourage you to contact your insurance provider or Medicaid official for an answer.
+However, we are not aware of any insurance providers that cover the costs of medical marijuana at present.

 How much will Medical Marijuana cost?

-What is a Designated Caregiver, and how many can I have?
+What is a Registered Agent, and how many can I have?

-How do I apply to be a designated caregiver?
+How do I apply to be a Registered Agent?

 Yes.
-Qualified patients under 18 years of age cannot purchase Medical Marijuana from a dispensary.
-The legal guardian or parent is required to register as a caregiver to buy Medical Marijuana for a minor.
+Qualified patients under 18 years of age cannot purchase medical marijuana from a dispensary.
+The legal guardian or parent is required to apply as a registered agent to buy medical marijuana for a minor.

 Can my employer still drug test me for marijuana if I am a registered patient?